silviamaggi/smd-com/_posts/2020-10-26-social-media-content-moderation.md

   - facebook
   - social media
 description: "This week's focus is on issues with social media content moderation issues, how products get complicated and how a few companies are redesigning capitalism."
+excerpt: 'After a two-month <a href="/photography/after-the-rain/" title="Read the blog post ’After the rain’ on my website">hiatus</a>, the design inspiration series is back with a focus on social media content moderation issues, how products get complicated and how a few companies are redesigning capitalism.'
 featimage: true
 featimage-alt: "Design, Digested 12 by Silvia Maggi"
 featimage-class: 'u-featured'